Near Union Springs in Bullock County, Alabama — The American South (East South Central)

 Erected 2002 by Bullock County Historical Society, Alabama Historical Association.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Indian Treaty Boundary Line (approx. 3.9 miles away); a different marker also named Indian Treaty Boundary Line (approx. 4 miles away); Log Cabin Museum/Old City Cemetery (approx. 4.6 miles away); Aberfoil Community (approx. 4.6 miles away); Trinity Episcopal Church/Red Door Theater (approx. 4.7 miles away); Bullock County Courthouse Historic District (approx. 4.8 miles away); Union Springs, Alabama (approx. 4.8 miles away); Mt.
-Hilliard Methodist Church (approx. 6½ miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Indian Treaty Boundary Line (approx. 3.9 miles away); a different marker also named Indian Treaty Boundary Line (approx. 4 miles away); Log Cabin Museum/Old City Cemetery (approx. 4.6 miles away); Aberfoil Community (approx. 4.6 miles away); Trinity Episcopal Church/Red Door Theater (approx. 4.7 miles away); Bullock County Courthouse Historic District (approx. 4.8 miles away); Union Springs, Alabama (approx. 4.8 miles away); Aberfoil School (approx. 4.8 miles away).
 Touch for a list and map of all markers in Union Springs.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 11, 2013, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 1,071 times since then and 47 times this year.
+It was originally submitted on August 11, 2013, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 1,149 times since then and 65 times this year.
 Photos: 1, 2, 3. submitted on August 11, 2013, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.